polarmobile/coffeescript-style-guide/README.md

 <a name="naming_conventions"/>
 ## Naming Conventions

-Use camelCase to name all classes, modules/mixins, methods, variables, etc.
+Use `camelCase` (with a leading lowercase character) to name all variables, methods, and object properties.

+Use `CamelCase` (with a leading uppercase character) to name all classes.

+_(The **official** CoffeeScript convention is camelcase, because this simplifies interoperability with JavaScript.
+For more on this decision, see [here][coffeescript-issue-425].)_

 For constants, use all uppercase with underscores: